+We will continue to monitor the adoption of the HQM and the WELL best practice examples being delivered by CBRE.
 We believe it is important to position ourselves in readiness to create improved wellbeing through high-quality placemaking, building design and placekeeping and to protect building assets to mitigate obsolescence.
 We support the London Plan's objectives (March 2021 edition to be scrutinised) to reduce the adverse per capita environmental impact of cities, including setting medium to long-term objectives to improve the air quality impacts on a project-by-project basis (given locations vary widely) where we develop.
-We aim to be a zero waste developer by 2024 and to mitigate site omissions as explained above, by, for example, complying with NRMM regulations.
-By operating solely in London our support for positive economic, social and environmental links between urban, peri-urban and rural areas may seem limited.
-However, our advocacy work and collaboration with organisations such as the UKGBC, is helping Telford Homes share its London experience in developing future policy in areas such as Cambridge.
+We aim to be a zero waste developer by 2024 and to mitigate site omissions as explained above by, for example, complying with NRMM regulations.
+By operating currently in London our support for positive economic, social and environmental links between urban, peri-urban and rural areas may seem limited.
+However, our advocacy work and collaboration with organisations such as the UK-GBC, is helping Telford Homes share its London experience in developing future policy in areas such as Cambridge.